|infection control policy|

-All clinical personnel (dental surgeons, dental nurses and hygienists) must be immunised against Hepatitis B. This helps to protect both team members and patients from these diseases.
+All clinical personnel (dental surgeons, dental nurses and hygienists) must be immunised against Hepatitis B and Tuberculosis.
+This helps to protect both team members and patients from these diseases.

 Clinical personnel must, when asked to do so, provide (or authorise their GPs to provide) written confirmation to the practice that their immunisation is still current and the practice keeps written records of this.
 Records of immunity are reviewed and team members are issued with reminders to update their immunity or to have their immunity checked as appropriate.

 Where a team member does not seroconvert following Hepatitis B inoculation, advice will be sought on an appropriate course of action.